You control who has access to your Cloud Storage buckets and objects and what level of access they have.

 When you create a bucket, you should decide whether you want to apply permissions using uniform or fine-grained access.

-Fine-grained: The fine-grained option enables you to use Cloud IAM and Access Control Lists (ACLs) together to manage permissions.
+Fine-grained: The fine-grained option enables you to use IAM and Access Control Lists (ACLs) together to manage permissions.
 ACLs are a legacy access control system for Cloud Storage designed for interoperability with Amazon S3.
 You can specify access and apply permissions at both the bucket level and per individual object.

 Recommended bucket architecture